Skip To Main Content

 Annual Recruitment

-For rising 6th grade AVID elective students wanting to take AVID in 6th grade, a select number of 5th graders are first recommended by counselors in the early spring.
-E-Interviews will take place and a small group of committed students are accepted at FCH, GW, and Jeff-Houston, and Patrick Henry (inaugural cohort SY21) after application completion.
+For rising 6th-grade AVID elective students wanting to take AVID in 6th grade, a select number of 5th-graders are first recommended by counselors in the early spring.
+Onsite interviews will take place at each elementary school and a small group of committed students will be accepted at FCH, GW, Jeff Houston, and Patrick Henry.
 If students are not accepted to enroll in 6th grade, they are encouraged to re-apply for AVID 7 where there are additional expansion opportunities.

 Top 10 Recruitment Questions